The EDITION Riviera Maya is possibly the most restorative place on earth

 Responsibility…

 Creating such an extraordinary and isolated experience means balancing many, many elements.
 This oasis is in an untouched part of the world which is beautiful, but of course, means developing in that part of the world.
-The Edition was hyper-conscious of this when working with architects and designers, and ensured its commitment to preserving the natural state of the area was unwavering.
+The EDITION team were hyper-conscious of this when working with architects and designers, and ensured its commitment to preserving the natural state of the area was unwavering.

 Minimal construction and environmental footprint mean the walls are designed to look like the land, full of textures and ripples, this preserves the natural beauty of the area.
 They are crafted from local limestone and sustainably sourced bamboo, both of which blend into the area seamlessly.
-Only 10% of the land within the mangroves has been developed, meaning the resort feels completely immersed in nature, because it truly is.
+The EDITION team told us only 10% of the land within the mangroves has been developed, meaning the resort feels completely immersed in nature, because it truly is.

-Such an endeavour and disruption can only successfully be done with respect, and The Edition has done so – from its design to conservation efforts that protect and preserve local mangroves, lagoons, ancient Mayan cities, tropical beaches and the world’s second-largest coral reef – Mesoamerican Reef.
+Such an endeavour can only successfully be accomplished with respect, and The EDITION has done so – from its design to conservation efforts that protect and preserve local mangroves, lagoons, tropical beaches.
 We’re sure people who travel here will feel compelled to respect the land in the same way.

 Best for: